lni/dragonboat-example/helloworld/README.md

 To build the helloworld executable -
 ```
 cd $GOPATH/src/github.com/lni/dragonboat-example
-make helloword
+make helloworld
 ```
 On our DEV system, this leads the following go build command to be executed.

 Note the CGO_LDFLAGS variable passed to the go build command, it is used to inform the go tool where to locate the RocksDB library when linking.
-Depends on your RocksDB installation, when building your own dragonboat based applications, you might also need to use CGO_CFLAGS to specify where to locate RocksDB headers, e.g. CGO_CFLAGS="-I/home/xyz/local/include" if the headers are installed at /home/xyz/local/include.
+Depends on your RocksDB installation, you might also need to use CGO_CFLAGS to specify where to locate RocksDB headers, e.g. CGO_CFLAGS="-I/home/xyz/local/include" if the headers are installed at /home/xyz/local/include.

 ```
 CGO_LDFLAGS="-L/usr/local/lib -lrocksdb"  go build -v -o example-helloworld github.com/lni/dragonboat-example/helloworld
 ```